Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 more open-ended and challenging than the creation of the `TimeSeries` class.
 As with `TimeSeries`, you'll be filling in the methods of an existing `NGramMap.java` file. **NGramMap should not extend any class.**

+If you call a method that returns a `TimeSeries`, and there is no available data for the given method call, you should return an empty `TimeSeries`.
+For example: `TimeSeries ts = ngm.countHistory("adopt", 1400, 1410)` should return a `TimeSeries` with nothing in it.

 {% include alert.html type="task" content="
 **Task:** Fill out the `NGramMap` class (located in the `ngordnet/ngrams/NGramMap.java` file) according to the API provided in the file.
 Once again, be sure to read the comments above each method.